China publishes Arctic policy, eyeing vision of 'Polar Silk Road'

 POLAR SILK ROAD

-China hopes to work with all parties to build a "Polar Silk Road" through developing the Arctic shipping routes, according to the white paper.
+China hopes to work with all parties to build a "Polar Silk Road" through developing Arctic shipping routes.

 Chinese enterprises are encouraged to participate in infrastructure development for these routes and conduct commercial trial voyages in line with the law for their commercial and regularized operation.

-Great importance will be placed to navigation security.
-The country has actively conducted studies on these routes and continuously strengthened hydrographic surveys to improve navigation, security and logistical capacities in the Arctic.
+Great importance will be placed on navigation security.
+The country has actively conducted studies on these routes and continuously strengthened hydrographic surveys to improve navigation, security and logistics in the Arctic.

-China also eyes development of oil, gas, mineral resources and other non-fossil energies, fishing and tourism in the region, jointly with Arctic States, while respecting traditions and cultures of the Arctic residents including the indigenous peoples and conserving natural environment.
+China also eyes development of oil, gas, mineral resources and other non-fossil energies, fishing and tourism in the region, jointly with Arctic states, while respecting the tradition and culture of Arctic residents, including indigenous peoples, and conserving natural environment.

-The white paper promised that more effort will be made to promote scientific research and environmental protection in the Arctic.
+The white paper promised more on scientific research and environmental protection in the Arctic.

 COOPERATIVE GOVERNANCE